 STEP 2: APPLY FOR THE RIGHTS

-Once a play has been chosen, contact us to gain permission to present via our online rights application form, where you must provide information such as venue and number of performances.
+Once a play has been chosen, contact us to gain permission to present via our rights application form on this page.
 There are some restrictions on when and where a play may be available for production.
 The reason for this may depend on other productions licensed in the same territory or a planned touring production.

 You must apply before rehearsals commence.